-C: Not exactly, but I just received a shipment from Paris of some very old paintings of mine on paper, and I could see it is not exactly the same but the style already being there, and it improved with time.
-It’s the same thing to growing up as a human being: you’re who you are, but the more you get to know yourself, the more you can become even more who you are, because I can totally tell it’s the same style but it’s still in the growth period.
+C: Not exactly, but I just received a shipment from Paris of some very old paintings of mine on paper, and I could see it is not exactly the same, but the style was already being there, and it improved with time.
+It’s the same thing to growing up as a human being: you’re who you are, but the more you get to know yourself, the more you can become even more who you are, because I can totally tell it’s the same style, but it’s still in the growth period.

 E: Style matures, literally.
 I wish we could go more into math and how that might apply to your art and philosophical outlook, because I imagine you must be into cool stuff like fractal theories and holographic universes.
 But this is my last question and I’m going to make it a silly one – your hair is incredible!
 How did you grow it so long and how do you care for it?

-C: Well for some reason my parents never cut my hair, even though I have 2 sisters and they cut theirs for some reason.
-When I was a teenager, everyone wants to fit in the group and I wanted to cut my hair and have the cute hairstyle that all the girls had, but then I never did it.
+C: Well for some reason my parents never cut my hair, even though I have two sisters and they cut theirs, for some reason.
+When I was a teenager, everyone wanted to fit in the group and I wanted to cut my hair and have the cute hairstyle that all the girls had, but then I never did it.
 I remember my dad told me “if you cut your hair it’s never going to grow that long again,” and then I went to one of my friend’s houses and she had one of the cute haircuts of those girls I thought were lucky, and she showed me in the bathroom of her apartment – she had a long braid of hair she had kept.
-Before she’d had hair as long as me, and she had cut it, and she was crying because her hair never grew back.
+Before, she’d had hair as long as me, and she had cut it, and she was crying because her hair never grew back.

 So I never cut my hair.
 I do many things with it: I braid it, I enjoy playing with it, and that’s how I change my hairstyle.
 I actually have a friend who says I’m like a living sculpture because every time I see him my hair is in a different way!